kodesam/ML-notbook/RAG-stackOverFlow.md

 On the Launcher, under Notebook, click on Python 3 (ipykernel) to open a new python notebook.

 ### Task 3.
-Set up the Jupyter notebook environment```
+Set up the Jupyter notebook environment

-In the first cell, run the following command to install the Google Cloud Vertex AI, Cloud Storage and BigQuery SDKs.
+3.1 In the first cell, run the following command to install the Google Cloud Vertex AI, Cloud Storage and BigQuery SDKs.
 To run the command, execute SHIFT+ENTER

 ```
 ! pip3 install --upgrade google-cloud-aiplatform \